GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 Users who have set operating system preferences for [reduced motion](https://web.dev/prefers-reduced-motion/), are requesting fewer animations when using their computer in general.
-Therefore, it’s likely that they wouldn’t appreciate a flashy intro screen, card flip animation, intricate loader, or other flashy animations while using the web.
+Therefore, it's likely that they wouldn't appreciate a flashy intro screen, card flip animation, intricate loader, or other flashy animations while using the web.

-With `prefers-reduced-motion` you can design your pages with reduced-motion in mind, and create a motion-enhanced experience for those who don’t have this preference set.
+With `prefers-reduced-motion` you can design your pages with reduced-motion in mind, and create a motion-enhanced experience for those who don't have this preference set.

 {% Video src="video/HodOHWjMnbNw56hvNASHWSgZyAf2/r4z52PPvElemSUJwUCZp.mp4",